ogdenpm/intel80tools/readme.txt

 		     to support this.
 See src/makefile.md for info Update 17-May-2017   added isis toolbox v1.0
 Update 18-May-2017   minor reorganisation of isis toolbox v1.0 to use nested packed files
+		     standardised on packed files naming convention to tool_ver_all.src